 “No,” he says, “there is no Bob.
 Never was one either.”

 You begin to catch on.

-“Great,” I say, “now all I need is something I want to do.”
+“Great,” you say, “now all I need is something to do, or more accurately, something I want to do.”

 “I can help you there,” he says, extending his hand, “my name is Walt, I sort of run this place.”